fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 ## The bad side

-As you might have noticed, this might take some time until you are done.
-Until the plan you did is sufficiently robust.
-This overhead is absolutely not worth it for most problems.
+As you might have noticed, this might take some time until you are done - until the plan you make is sufficiently robust.
+The overhead is not worth it for most problems.
 Still, if you _need_ to get something done, if it is worth it, this technique is exactly what you want to modify appropriately and use.
-Still, this is massively limited use for a seemingly awesome technique.
+Still, this is a considerably limited use for a seemingly awesome technique.

 This is why I did not really use it consciously for a long time.
 I got almost all of my plans done in the first place, and those that I did not manage to get